josiahdenton/recall/README.md

 recall allows you to

 - track tasks, accomplishments, releases, and artifacts
+- bookmark sites as resources, attachable to tasks, accomplishments, and zettels
 - record notes following the zettelkasten method

-all of which is stored in a local sqlite database and the content of each zettel is stored in a respective markdown file under `~/recall-notes`.
+all of which is stored in a local sqlite database in `~/recall-notes`.

 ## Usage